Bones ache when weather changes?

 - Using acupuncture, which may help your brain and nervous system release pain-relieving chemicals into your body.

 - Undergoing a procedure known as Transcutaneous Electrical Nerve Stimulation (TENS).
 TENS aims mild, electric pulses at nerve endings in the painful joint area under the skin.
 This blocks the brain from receiving pain messages from the rest of the body, thereby modifying pain perception and leading to pain relief.

 - Exercising, if you are able.
 Swimming, low-impact aerobics, and walking can reduce joint pain and stiffness, keeping you flexible.

 As always, it's important check with your health care provider before beginning any of these pain-relieving regimens.
 Your provider can also run tests to help diagnose the cause of your pain, if needed, and give you more details on how to alleviate the pain.
-Columbia students can make an appointment with Medical Services at either the Morningside campus or the CUMC campus.
+Columbia students can make an appointment with a health care provider at either the Morningside campus or the CUMC campus.
 When meeting with your health care provider, it may help to specify the circumstances that lead to pain.
 For instance, does it only occur when the weather goes from hot to cold, wet to dry, or both?
 Have you ever broken a bone or sprained a joint in the area that now hurts?
 Does the pain ever occur without weather changes?
 Is there swelling or inflammation associated with the pain?
 Having as much information as possible will assist your health care provider in prescribing a course of treatment that is most effective in reducing and/or eliminating the pain.